PHYS349/phys349.github.io/index.md

 <div style="text-align: center">

-# PHYS349 Introduction to Quantum Computing
+%# PHYS349 Introduction to Quantum Computing
+Welcome to PHYS349: Introduction to Quantum Computing for Spring 2026.
+This course website will be updated soon...

 </div>